xuanvan229/crawl-golang/README.md

     Solution: I change the coffee shop everyday to crawl the data :)))

+## NOTE

+- When run `Make crawl` to crawl product.
+It will open a chrome each time to crawl the product list of category.
+- When you see the chrome open, please don't close it.
+It will close automatically after it crawls all the products of the category.
+- When you see the captcha modal from lazada.
+Please close the program and change the coffee shop to run again :)) (Or you can wait, at least 6 hours maybe, for next time).

 ## FrontEnd (ReactJS)

 Repository: https://github.com/xuanvan229/crawl-ecommerce-fe

 Demo link: http://104.248.126.61/

 ## HOW TO IMPROVE?